jhlchan/www/python/pyscript/demo/demo10d.md

 #     mainloop()
 main()

-Note: Only a red dot at center.
-Looks like Skulpt canvas cannot detect any mouse click/event.
-In the Python3 Help Turtle Demo, right-click cycles color, but cannot simulate mouse to switch up/down.
+Note: In the Python3 Help Turtle Demo, right-click cycles color, but cannot simulate mouse to switch up/down.
 Also, there is no color filling.
+Skulpt ignores the mouse buttons, so modify the listeners.
 -->

-<iframe src="https://trinket.io/embed/python/a7ed44fece?start=result" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>
+<iframe src="https://trinket.io/embed/python/cd568548de?start=result" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 ## Lindenmayer